armijnhemel/devicecode/doc/processing_fcc_data.md

 and often include pictures of the device (including internal pictures of the board), as well as manuals of the devices, and so on.

+Many of the documents are probably not redistributable as they are covered by copyright (example: user manuals provided by companies), but it should be possible to publish metadata about the documents, such as SHA256 checksums of PDFs and SHA256 checksums of extracted images or an indication that a certain phrase or keyword is present on some page of the document.

 ## Why process FCC data?

 The FCC website (and its clones) make the relevant documents available in